The Playboy of the Western World: Riots

-Riots occurred in January 1907 during and following the opening performance of the play at Dublin’s Abbey Theatre.
+Riots occurred in January 1907 during and following the opening performance of the play.
 The disturbances were provoked by Irish nationalists and republicans who viewed the contents of the play as an offence to public morals and an insult against Ireland.
 The riots spread through Dublin, originating from the Abbey, and were eventually subdued by the Dublin Metropolitan Police.

-The play’s theme of apparent patricide further intensified public hostility.
-Nationalist figures, including Arthur Griffith, condemned the work for its supposed immorality and lack of patriotism, describing it as “a vile and inhuman story told in the foulest language we have ever listened to from a public platform.”
-A particular line “a drift of chosen females standing in their shifts, maybe” was perceived as offensive to Irish women, sparking renewed outrage.
+The play's theme of apparent patricide further intensified public hostility.
+Nationalist figures, including Arthur Griffith, condemned the work for its supposed immorality and lack of patriotism, describing it as "a vile and inhuman story told in the foulest language we have ever listened to from a public platform".
+A particular line "a drift of chosen females standing in their shifts, maybe" was perceived as offensive to Irish women, sparking renewed outrage.
 As protests escalated, much of the remaining performance had to be mimed.
 However, public opinion soon shifted, with newspapers criticising the rioters, leading the unrest to subside.

-Years later, when Seán O’Casey’s The Plough and the Stars provoked similar protests, W. B. Yeats rebuked the rioters by referencing the Playboy incident, declaring: “You have disgraced yourself again.
-Is this to be the recurring celebration of the arrival of Irish genius?”
+Years later, when Seán O'Casey's The Plough and the Stars provoked similar protests, W. B. Yeats rebuked the rioters by referencing the Playboy incident, declaring: "You have disgraced yourself again.
+Is this to be the recurring celebration of the arrival of Irish genius?"

-Synge’s play also faced opposition abroad.
+Synge's play also faced opposition abroad.
 During its 1911 U.S. tour, performances were disrupted in New York by hecklers who booed, hissed, and threw vegetables and stink bombs.
-Subsequent performances in Philadelphia led to the cast’s arrest on charges of staging an immoral play, though the charges were later dismissed.
+Subsequent performances in Philadelphia led to the cast's arrest on charges of staging an immoral play, though the charges were later dismissed.

 Performances

 The play was staged by the Edinburgh Gateway Company in March 1957, with Norman Fraser playing Christy and George Davies playing his father.

+The National Theatre company also staged this play at the Old Vic theatre in London around the late 1960s.

 In 1995, a production at Boise State University was directed by Richard Klautsch.
 It starred Roger Titmus, Isaac Perelson, Randy Davison, Sam Read and Sally Eames.

+In the summer of 2005, the Druid Theatre Company of Galway presented all six plays of John Millington Synge.
+The production of Playboy starred Maeliosa Stafford as Christy Mahon and Bríd Brennan as Pegeen Mike.

 In September 2007, the play returned to the Abbey in a modern adaptation by Bisi Adigun and Roddy Doyle.
 Set in a suburb of West Dublin, it tells the story of Christopher Malomo, a Nigerian refugee who claims to have killed his father with a pestle.
 In 2011, The Old Vic, in London, played host to a classic adaptation directed by John Crowley starring Robert Sheehan, Niamh Cusack and Ruth Negga.

+In December 2025, a new production opened in the National Theatre (Lyttelton Theatre) in London, directed by Caitríona McLaughlin and starring Nicola Coughlan, Éanna Hardwicke and Siobhán McSweeney.